wordofwarning/wordofwarning.org/current/2013-autumnwinter/makishi/index.md

 Hawaiian performance-maker Stacy Makishi unearths a thrilling tale of filial-sleuthery — investigating midlife, mobs, meatballs and moms via Barbra Streisand, *E.T.*, and *The Sopranos*.

-####Special ticket offer with Bryony Kimmings' *Credible Likable Superstar Role Model*
+####Special ticket offer with Bryony Kimmings' at Contact
-In an audacious, provocative protest against the world’s flagrant attempts to sexualise and commodify childhood for profit, Bryony Kimmings + her nine year-old niece set out to make fictional pop star Catherine Bennett world famous — [this is their show](http://contactmcr.com/whats-on/6039-bryony-kimmings-credible-likable-superstar-role-model/).
+In an audacious, provocative protest against the world’s flagrant attempts to sexualise and commodify childhood for profit, Bryony Kimmings + her nine year-old niece set out to make fictional pop star Catherine Bennett world famous — *Credible Likable Superstar Role Model*(http://contactmcr.com/whats-on/6039-bryony-kimmings-credible-likable-superstar-role-model/) is their show.
 For only £15/8 see Stacy Makishi at Z-arts on Friday + Bryony Kimmings at Contact on Saturday.

 ####Venue + Booking Details
 **Stacy Makishi tickets only**